computationalprivacy/bandicoot/docs/data_integrity.rst

 bandicoot also offer the option to remove “duplicated records“ (same correspondants, direction, date and time).
-The option ``drop_duplicates=True`` in :meth:`~bandicoot.io.read_csv` is not activated by defaul, as one user might send multiple text messages in less than one minute (or less, depending on the granularity of the data set).
+The option ``drop_duplicates=True`` in :meth:`~bandicoot.io.read_csv` is not activated by default, as one user might send multiple text messages in less than one minute (or less, depending on the granularity of the data set).